 You have a right to request a copy of the personal information we hold about you, and to have any inaccuracies corrected.
 You also have the right to request that we erase your personal information, restrict our processing of your personal information or to object to our processing of your personal information.

 If you wish to exercise these rights, we may need you to prove your identity with two pieces of approved identification.
 Please submit requests using the contact details below and we will respond within 28 days.
 Please provide as much information as possible about the nature of your contact with us to help us locate your records, including all of the email addresses you have used when in contact with us.
-We reserve the right to charge a fee of £10 for this process.

 Where you have provided your consent for us to use your personal information, you always have a right to withdraw your consent at any time.